goatgirl86/9_SQLAlchemy_Surfs_up/README.md

 ### Deliverables
 The deliverables for this assignment were:
--	Deliverable 1: Determine the Summary Statistics for June
+-	Deliverable 1: Determine the Summary Statistics for temperatures in June
--	Deliverable 2: Determine the Summary Statistics for December
+-	Deliverable 2: Determine the Summary Statistics for temperatures in December
--	Determine if opening a surf shop is a good idea.

 ## Results
 See screenshots for more details and visualization